lorry2018/minimajs/README.md

 + name: Optional, the name.
 + description: Optional, the details description.
 + version: Optional, by default, it is 1.0.0.
 + startLevel: Optional, by default, it is 50.
-The startLevel is used to control the sequence of plugin starting.
-The smallest of startLevel, the first to be started.
+The startLevel is used to control the starting sequence of plugin.
+The smaller startLevel, the first to be started.
 Note that, the frameworkStartLevel is 100 by default, thus the plugins with startLevel bigger than 100 can not be started any more.
 + initializedState: Optional, by default, it is 'active', means that the plugin will be started while Minima.start is called.
-You can define it to 'installed' if you do not want to be started with Minima.start.
+You can define it to 'installed' if you do not want start the plugin with Minima.start.
-+ activator: Optional, if the Activator is not defined or is defined with file named Activator.js, the activator can be not defined.
-If you has Activator defined, you need to defined here, such as, "activator": "PluginActivator.js".
++ activator: Optional, if the Activator is not defined or is defined with file named Activator.js, you need not to specify the activator attribute.
+If you has Activator defined and the file name is not Activator.js, you need to define the activator attribute, such as, "activator": "PluginActivator.js".
-+ stoppable: Optional, means the plugin can be stopped or not.
-By default, it is true.
++ stoppable: Optional.
+It means whether the plugin can be stopped or not.
+By default, it is true, means that the plugin can be stopped.

 The dependencies attribute is to describe the dependent plugins of current plugin.
 It is Optional. when the dependencies is not defined, it means there is not any dependent plugins.
 The dependencies attribute is an Array and each dependency contains the id and version attribute.
 The version attribute is Optional, and use "1.0.0" by default.
 The id is the dependent plugin id, the version is the ***minimize*** version of the dependent plugin.
 Below is the typical usage.
+It means current plugin depends on another plugin with id 'demoPlguin' and the version of dependent plugin 'demoPlugin' must be bigger than or equal '1.0.0'.

 ```json
 [{